 Application Process: Applications are now open for the 2018-2019 school year.
 Applications are due by February 23, 2018.
 Participation in Youth Leadership Wake Forest is open to all sophomores and juniors who qualify based on the above criteria.
 Applicants must be in good academic standing and have no attendance or disciplinary problems at their school.
 The Selection Committee reviews all applications and chooses a diverse class of motivated students who express concern about improving the community and the potential leadership ability to contribute to the betterment of Wake Forest.

 Call (919) 556-1519 or fill out the form below.

 Take your career to the next level.

 Get involved in the business community and take your career to the next level by joining the Wake Forest Young Professionals Network.
 You’ll establish contacts and grow personally through this peer-based group.
-The Wake Forest Young Professionals Network provides events that engage professionals ages 23 – 39 from member firms.
+The Wake Forest Young Professionals Network provides events that engage professionals ages 23 – 45.
 The group meets monthly.
 The group has networking lunches, quarterly outings and socials, and guest speakers.

 Want to join?
 Call (919) 556-1519 or fill out the form below.